danedmunds/argocd-config-apps/README.md

 - Run /usr/share/qlik/argocd/install.sh.
 This installs argocd, and sets up the connection to the github repo `qlik-download/argocd-config-apps` containing the manifest files for data gateway.
 - run `sudo microk8s kubectl apply -f /usr/share/qlik/argocd/data-gateway-config.yaml`.
 This sets up the Storage class, persistent volume and persistent volume claim
 - create the applicationset by running `sudo microk8s kubectl apply -n argocd -f /usr/share/qlik/argocd/data-gateway-applicationset.yaml`
+- To access the argocd application dashboard, run the command `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo` This will give us the password.
+From the web browser, navigate to the ttps://ipaddress:30443.
+Log in using `admin` as the username and the password from the command.
+-